Dream speech: Cognitive dream speech research

-Application: dream speech and Elyn Saks
+Elyn Saks

-In her book The Center Cannot Hold Elyn Saks gives several examples of word salad arising during psychotic episodes.
+In her book The Center Cannot Hold, Elyn Saks gives several examples of word salad arising during psychotic episodes.
 But an explanation or helping intervention by her therapists seems lacking.
-Instead new antipsychotics are recommended each time.

-There is however a striking resemblance between an aspect of dream 51 in Kraepelin's monograph and a psychosis of Saks arising because she received for a memo a generally very good (that is not excellent) from her professor Bob Cover.
+Instead, new antipsychotics are recommended each time.
+There is a striking resemblance between an aspect of dream 51 in Kraepelin's monograph and a psychosis of Saks arising because she received a memo, a generally very good (that is, not excellent) from her professor Bob Cover.

-In dream 51 the strange phrase tripap=3 can be explained by reading pap as a rebus p-a-p, that is p without p, thereby eliminating pap from tripap and leaving tri=3, a true statement, because tri is Russian for 3.
-Understanding the rebus as well as seeing that Kraepelin in his dream is concentrating on letters is essential here.

-Equally, looking in the first name Bob at letters, a logical expression 'B or B' goes in hidden, once the middle o is interpreted as the Spanish word for 'or'.
-Now B is an academic mark of the second highest standard (after an A).
+In dream 51, the strange phrase tripap=3 can be explained by reading pap as a rebus p-a-p, that is, p without p, thereby eliminating pap from tripap and leaving tri=3, a true statement, because tri is Russian for 3.
+Understanding the rebus and recognizing that, in his dream, Kraepelin is concentrating on letters is essential here.
+Equally, looking at the first name Bob at the letters, a logical expression 'B or B' goes hidden, once the middle 'o' is interpreted as the Spanish word for 'or'.
+Now B is an academic mark of the second-highest standard (after an A).
 The first name of her professor is thus linked with an academic mark and the attention for this name, then leads to the first names Elyn and Ronna of Saks, explaining the start of her psychotic episode, soon leading to her remarking that there are no no's (compare an no in Ronna) in a law book and reciting in Greek from Aristotle, the father of logic.